meettyj/Tobacco-on-Twitter/juliana/figures/DESCRIPTION_EX1_regression_3years_2covariate.md

 x2 is [0,2,4,...,72] for positive (x1 times 2), [0,3,6,...,108] for neutral (x1 times 3) and [0,1,2,...,36] for negative (x1 times 1).

 In the figure below:
-  the coeffcients screenshots are ranked in [line 1, line 2, line 3, line 4]
+  the coeffcients screenshots are ranked in [line 1, line 2, line 3]
 ```

 # Sentiment Analysis